Student Frequently Asked Questions

 A: Yes, Financial Aid is open, and there are employees available to assist you.
-We temporarily are located in the UHV University Center, Room 205.
+We are in UHV University West, Room 110.
 If you would like to visit us in person, please call us in advance at 361-570-4125.
 You also can schedule a virtual appointment with a Financial Aid representative.

-Q. Will study abroad programs be available for the fall semester?
+Q. Will study abroad programs be available for the spring semester?

 A. UHV has canceled all study abroad programs to all countries until further notice.
 If you have immediate questions about Study Abroad, please email firstname.lastname@example.org.

-Q: When will spring commencement ceremonies take place?
+Q: When will 2020 commencement ceremonies take place?

-A: In response to concerns about COVID-19, UHV postponed its May 16 spring commencement ceremonies.
+A: In response to concerns about COVID-19, UHV postponed its 2020 commencement ceremonies.
 They will be rescheduled as soon as restrictions are lifted and it is safe to gather.
 Updates will be posted at www.uhv.edu/graduation/attending.

 Information for Incoming Students

-Q: Is there still time to apply for the fall semester?
+Q: Is there still time to apply for the spring semester?

 Go here for up-to-date information about SAT test dates.